- Where should I store bitcoins for maximum safety?

 The backstory of how I evolved as a Bitcoin wallet user:

 I always liked Bitcoin as a piece of technology, but I never intended to invest in or purchase any bitcoins.
-However, later on, after I discovered a few Bitcoin exchanges and became even more interested in the technology, I finally decided to buy my first bitcoins.
+However, later on, after I discovered a few Bitcoin exchanges and became even more interested in technology, I finally decided to buy my first bitcoins.
 Initially, I stored them on exchanges.

 But later, I learned that this is risky as there is no guarantee that they will still be there when I want to use them.